qjiangzhao/TEtrimmer/README.md

 please refer to [TEtrimmerv1.2.0Manual.pdf](https://github.com/qjiangzhao/TEtrimmer/blob/main/docs/TEtrimmerv1.2.0Manual.pdf)

 ## Installation
+You have to install [miniconda](https://docs.anaconda.com/free/miniconda/) on your computer.
 Install TEtrimmer dependencies.
 We highly recommend installation with `mamba`, as it is much faster.

 ```commandline
 # Clone the github repository for TEtrimmer.